 - Equipment whose breakdown risks cause serious accidents: all equipment ensuring the public transport of people, planes, trains, etc.

 - Equipment with a high cost of failure: elements of an automated production line, processes operating continuously (chemical or metallurgical industries).

 - Equipment whose operating expenses become abnormally high during their service life: excessive energy consumption, lighting by used lamps, improper ignition and carburetion (thermal engines), etc.

 Condition-based preventive maintenance:

-Conditional preventive maintenance is characterized by the highlighting of weak points.
-Therefor, depending on the case, it is desirable to put them under surveillance and, from there, to decide on an intervention when a certain threshold is reached.
+The highlighting of weak points characterizes conditional preventive maintenance.
+Therefore, depending on the case, it is desirable to put them under surveillance and, from there, to decide on an intervention when a certain threshold is reached.
 But the controls remain systematic and are part of the non-destructive control methods.

 All materials are affected.
-This conditional preventive maintenance is done by relevant measurements on the equipment in operation.
+This conditional preventive maintenance is done by relevant measurements of the equipment in operation.